buildingSMART/BCF-XML/Documentation/README.md

 * If the size of colored components is huge (over 1000 components), alert the user and ask them to reduce the number of colored components.

-#### Encoding composite Components in selection, visibility and coloring
+#### Encoding composite Components in selection, translucency, visibility and coloring

 In IFC, it is [specified](https://standards.buildingsmart.org/documents/Implementation/IFC_Implementation_Agreements/CV-2x3-119.html) that "Geometry for decomposed elements shall be either at the element container or at the element part level".
 This allows the encoding of viewpoints to be optimized by the guidelines below.
-The guidelines apply wherever components are listed e.g. `exceptions` in visibility and `components` in selection and coloring.
+The guidelines apply wherever components are listed e.g. `exceptions` in visibility or translucency and `components` in selection and coloring.

-When selecting, hiding, showing or coloring decomposed components, such as curtain wall or assemblies the following rules (using coloring as an example) should be applied:
+When selecting, hiding, showing, making translucent or coloring decomposed components, such as curtain wall or assemblies the following rules (using coloring as an example) should be applied:

 ##### When creating the viewpoint